Definition of Income Funds

 Who Should Invest in Income Funds?

 Investors with moderate risk tolerance and seeking a fair and stable investment should invest in income funds.
-However, any investor with requisite funds can invest in these funds as professional managers will look after their objectives of getting regular payments with low risk.
+However, any investor with requisite funds can invest in them as professional managers will look after their objectives of getting regular payments with low risk.
 They are also favorable for newbies willing to explore mutual funds.

 Advantages